 Shotgun ammunition may be bought by a shotgun permit holder simply by producing the permit to the seller.
 The seller is not required to make any entries on the permit in these circumstances.

-What do I do when I arrive at a sea or air port?
+What do I do when I arrive at a port or airport?

-The visitor must be carrying his or her permit/s on entry into Great Britain when carrying their firearms or shotguns.
-Visitors from non-EU countries must declare their firearms and permits to Customs/UK Border Agency on arrival in Great Britain.
+The visitor must be carrying his or her permit/s on entry into Great Britain when carrying firearms or shotguns and must declare their firearms and permits to Customs/UK Border Agency on arrival.

 What about Northern Ireland?

-Whilst Northern Ireland is UK sovereign territory, visitors permits issued for Great Britain (England, Wales and Scotland) are not valid in Northern Ireland.
+Although Northern Ireland is UK sovereign territory, visitor’s permits issued for Great Britain (England, Wales and Scotland) are not valid in the country.
 Additional permissions are needed from the relevant police authorities.

-NEW (2016) – A certificate of approval is no longer required to visit Northern Ireland if you hold a firearm and shotgun certificate issued in England, Wales and Scotland.
-This does not apply to air weapons and a certificate of approval is still required.
+If you hold a firearm and shotgun certificate issued in England, Wales or Scotland then a certificate of approval is no longer required to visit Northern Ireland, although this does not apply to air weapons and a certificate of approval is still required.

 What about the Isle of Man and the Channel Islands?